Arjundixit18/Broadridge-Practice-Repository-By-Arjun/DOCKER/docker_tutorial_part_5.md

-# Docker Tutorial – Part 5: Volumes, Backups, and Production Practices
+# Docker Tutorial :- Part 5: Volumes, Backups, and Production Practices

 ---

-## 💾 Docker Volumes – Persistent Storage
+## 💾 Docker Volumes : Persistent Storage

 ### Why Volumes?
-Containers are ephemeral—once removed, all data is lost. **Volumes** help persist data independent of container lifecycle.
+Containers are ephemeral once removed, all data is lost. **Volumes** help persist data independent of container lifecycle.

 ### Types of Storage:
 | Type         | Mounted From         | Use Case                    |